Pīngao & Toheroa Trophy Award

 If you know of someone who has made more than a significant contribution towards restoring our coastal environments, please nominate them for this award.
 Please write to us, preferably with photo, why you think they should get this award by or by sending your nomination to us: 21A Memorial Drive, Parahaki, Whangārei 0112.

-Jason, who works in coast care for Christchurch City Council, was presented with our Pīngao & Toheroa Award in Christchurch by the sea (North New Brighton) on 12 May 2022.
+Jason, who works in coast care for Christchurch City Council, was presented with our Pīngao & Toheroa Award in a surprise ceremony in Christchurch by the sea (North New Brighton) on 12 May 2022.

 During the conference Colin Ogle was awarded our Pīngao & Toheroa Award.
 Colin is one of NZ’s top botanists and an expert on anything to do with plants.